 Just like many kids, my son is a picky eater!
-So when he asks for Paleo Spaghetti and Meatballs, I jump at the chance to make it for him and watch him devour it.
+So when he asks for gluten free spaghetti and meatballs, I jump at the chance to make it for him and watch him devour it.
 Who wouldn't want to feed their family this healthy spaghetti and meatballs?

 When zucchini is in season, we love to make zucchini noodles using my spiral slicer.
 Make sure to watch my video here to see how it's done!
 When zucchini isn't in season, a nice alternative is spaghetti squash.
 I always say, I am fortunate enough that Asher is young enough to have never tasted grain-noodles.
 Thankfully he'll slurp either of these up with no complaint!